 Projects refer to a context directory that holds all the project code and configuration.
+Its default value is "./", which is the directory the MLRun client runs from.
 The context dir is usually mapped to a git repository and/or to an IDE (PyCharm, VSCode, etc.) project.